'California State Tournament Runner-Up 2005'

-Palomar also got some solid defense, which featured a diving catch coming in on the play by center fielder Dillon Smith, who robbed the Pirates' Cody Nulph of a hit with a runner at first and none out in the top of the fifth.
+Palomar also got some solid defense, which featured a diving catch coming in on the play by center fielder Dillan Smith, who robbed the Pirates' Cody Nulph of a hit with a runner at first and none out in the top of the fifth.
 Christy, the Comets' catcher, also picked off Daniel Delaney at third base in the sixth inning.

 Right-hander Gary Cornish will try to halt the Comets' skid when he starts vs. COD at noon Thursday.

 Alec Salcedo (top photo) drives in pinch runner Matt Matlock with Palomar's only run in the seventh inning on Saturday on a single to left.
 It appeared the Comets had scored an earlier run in the fourth inning on back-to-back doubles by Dennis Morton and Anthony Fernandez, but the umpire ruled Morton missed the base as he rounded third (lower two photos).
 Did Morton actually touch the bag with the inside of his left foot, or didn't he?
 You make the call. -- Photos by Hugh Cox

 PC drops gut-wrencher in 14th in home opener